DDanDev/huddle-challenge/readme.md

 1 and 2 can be fixed by a little bit of refactoring and having everything inside a smaller container inside the popup window.
 So the contents are scrolled instead of the entire popup, and the overflow hiding happens at the inner edges.

 3- On very weird screen resolutions (not-too-short width and short height e.g. 780 x 520) main page's image is cropping, when it should scale its width to fit the height.
 Or at least expand its container's height to fit.

+4- quick fix: allow overflow at the bottom of main so it doesn't crop "Register" button's shadow